 And why stop with the graveyard?
 He and Martha would then go the mortuary to reach into the cold lungs of a teenage overdose, pushing against his ribs until his chest rises and falls again, and he can wheeze his thanks to them both, though Harris had done the manual work while Martha only watched.
 From there, he would leave the two – unlikely lovers, but a suitable pair in death – and go on to commit other atrocities.
 He would shred paintings to tatters and pound sculpture into infinite dust.
 He would laugh loudly during movies when the dog dies, and leave his car double parked for hours on end, his hazard lights blinking shamelessly.

 Harris finished his sandwich and the possibilities unfolded before him.
 He would leave his Christmas lights hung until June, and not just hung but lit too, gloriously lit.
-He would take seconds without asking, and order the Baked Alaska at lunchtime.
-He would have pizza delivered two nights in a row – cheese pizza even – and not tip the driver on both occasions.
+He would take seconds without asking, and order Baked Alaska at lunchtime.
+He would have pizza delivered two nights in a row – cheese pizza even – and not tip the driver on either occasion.
 When baseball season started, he would assemble a collection of televisions and stack them as high as the ceiling and the length of his apartment.
 And with them, he would record every game without the expressed written consent of Major League Baseball, taking special care to reproduce, retransmit, and disseminate every pitch.
 He would fetch Martha and the Junkie Boy every weekend, and they would drive in the carpool lane.
-He would violate, agitate, immolate, aggravate, alienate, and copulate in every city state.
+He would violate, agitate, immolate, aggravate, alienate, and copulate in every city-state.
 Because life is passing Harris by, and anything is preferable to being a footnote in his own story.

-But instead, he makes another sandwich, wraps it in paper towel, and walks out the door.
+But instead, he makes another sandwich, wraps it in a paper towel, and walks out the door.
 Behind him, a waxy swab falls into the garbage, leaving no stain on the drywall.